Distracted Driving Truck Accidents

 - Your mental anguish

 There are two other things to know about obtaining compensation after a distracted driving truck accident.
 The first is you have a limited time to act, as the statute of limitations says you only have three years from the date of the accident to file a lawsuit, so it’s important to act quickly.
 The second is you can obtain compensation for your injuries even if you were partially responsible for causing a crash, as long as you do not bear the majority of the responsibility for the accident.
+Our Little Rock auto accident lawyers can also assist you with questions when you have them.

 How to Prove a Truck Driver Was Distracted